 Codex PR Description Says "Refactored Components" and Nothing Else

 You open the Codex PR.
 The title is “Update components.”
 The body says “Refactored several components for better readability.”
-That is it — 12 files changed, 400 lines diff, no explanation of what changed, why, or how it was tested.
+That is it: 12 files changed, 400 lines of diff, no explanation of what changed, why, or how it was tested.
 As a reviewer you now have to read the entire diff cold, with no model of the author’s intent.

 This is not a Codex capability problem.
-The agent will produce a great PR description when you ask for one.
-The default is bad because most repos have no PR template, no AGENTS.md rule about description format, and the model fills the void with vague phrasing.
+The agent writes a strong PR description when you ask for one.
+The default is weak because most repos have no PR template, no AGENTS.md rule about description format, and the model fills the void with vague phrasing.

 Common causes